6 Awe-Inspiring Things You Have to See to Believe in Cappadocia, Turkey

 Wrapping up a perfect stay in Cappadocia

-For my last day in Cappadocia, I wandered the cobbled streets of Goreme exploring every little corner and thinking that the whole place was simply enchanting, like some kind of theme park.
+For my last day in Cappadocia, I wander the cobbled streets of Goreme exploring every little corner.
+This whole region is simply enchanting, it feels like some kind of natural theme park.

 I have no doubt that visions of Cappadocia’s otherworldly landscape will stay with me for a lifetime.

-But alas, my month-long adventure that began so long ago in Moscow is finally coming to an end.
+But alas, my month-long summer adventure is finally coming to an end.
 Tomorrow morning, it’s on to Istanbul to begin the long journey home.

 I stumbled on this article.
 Frankly, had it not been for your engaging writing I would have zipped away.
 I had decided, hmm, Goreme, might be fascinating.
 My son is opening an Oriental rug store and other things many of them Turkish.
 I do have some questions regarding your take on safety these days.